 - 1½ tablespoons dried tart cherries

-- 1½ teaspoon honey or pure maple syrup
+- 1½ teaspoons honey or pure maple syrup

 - 1 (15-ounce) can canellini beans, rinsed and drained